 }

-msg.sender).canTransfer amount being transferred doesn't exceed the unfrozen amount (which is the difference between the current balance and the frozen balance).canTransact check on the from and to parameters.
-An important documentation note is that ERC-3643 doesn't perform a canTransact check within canTransfer as required.canTransact or anything else that requires privileged actors.getFrozenTokens will return the absolute frozen amount, which MAY exceed the account's current balance.
-In ERC-721 tokens, it MAY return true even if the account does not hold the token.forcedTransferThis function provides a standard mechanism for forcing a transfer from a from to a to address.
-The function:
+msg.sender.amount being transferred doesn't exceed the unfrozen amount (which is the difference between the current balance and the frozen balance).canSend check on the from parameter and a canReceive check on the to parameter.
+Note that ERC-3643 does not perform this check within canTransfer as this standard requires.canSend/canReceive, or anything else that requires privileged actors.getFrozenTokens will return the absolute frozen amount, which MAY exceed the account's current balance.
+In ERC-721 tokens, it MAY return true even if the account does not hold the token.

 Frozen event.The contract MUST implement the ERC-165 supportsInterface function and MUST return true for the bytes4 value (representing the interfaceId):

-Implementations of these interfaces MUST implement the necessary functions of their chosen base standard (e.g., ERC-20 for the fungible interface, ERC-721 for the non fungible interface and ERC-1155 for the multi token interface) and MUST also restrict access to sensitive functions like forcedTransfer and setFrozenTokens using an appropriate access control mechanism (e.g., onlyOwner, Role-Based Access Control).
+0x3edbb4c4 for the fungible interface.0xbf1ef5fe for the non-fungible interface.0x41c4fbad for the multi token interface.Implementations of these interfaces MUST implement the necessary functions of their chosen base standard (e.g., ERC-20 for the fungible interface, ERC-721 for the non-fungible interface, ERC-1155 or ERC-6909 for the multi token interface) and MUST also restrict access to sensitive functions like forcedTransfer and setFrozenTokens using an appropriate access control mechanism (e.g., onlyOwner, Role-Based Access Control).
 The specific mechanism is NOT mandated by this interface standard.

 Implementations MUST ensure their transfer methods exhibit the following behavior:

 In general, the standard prioritizes error specificity, meaning that specific errors such as ERC7943InsufficientUnfrozenBalance SHOULD be thrown when applicable.
-The ERC7943InsufficientUnfrozenBalance error SHOULD be triggered when a transfer is attempted from account with an amount less than or equal to its balance, but greater than its unfrozen balance or with a tokenId which is currently frozen.
-If the amount is greater than the whole balance or the tokenId is not owned by the account, unrelated from the frozen amount, more specific errors from the base standard SHOULD be used instead.
+The ERC7943InsufficientUnfrozenBalance error SHOULD be triggered when a transfer is attempted from account with an amount less than or equal to its balance, but greater than its unfrozen balance, or with a tokenId which is currently frozen.
+If the amount is greater than the whole balance or the tokenId is not owned by the account, unrelated to the frozen amount, more specific errors from the base standard SHOULD be used instead.

-forcedTransfer, setFrozenTokens, canTransact, canTransfer, getFrozenTokens) and associated events/errors needed for common RWA compliance and control patterns, avoiding mandated complexity or opinionated features.
-The reason to introduce specific errors (ERC7943CannotTransact, ERC7943CannotTransfer and ERC7943InsufficientUnfrozenBalance) is to provide completeness with the introduced functionalities (canTransact, canTransfer and getFrozenTokens).
+forcedTransfer, setFrozenTokens, canSend, canReceive, canTransfer, getFrozenTokens) and associated events/errors needed for common RWA compliance and control patterns, avoiding mandated complexity or opinionated features.
+The reason to introduce specific errors (ERC7943CannotSend, ERC7943CannotReceive, ERC7943CannotTransfer, and ERC7943InsufficientUnfrozenBalance) is to provide completeness with the introduced functionalities (canSend, canReceive, canTransfer, and getFrozenTokens).
 As dictated in the specifications, error specificity is prioritized, leaving space for implementations to accommodate more explicit errors.
-Regarding the events Frozen and ForcedTransfer, the reason for their existence is to signal uncommon transfers (like in forcedTransfer) but also to help off-chain indexers to correctly keep track and account for asset seizures and freezing.
-As mentioned in the specifications, special attention should be paid to the order in which these events are emitted in relation to the base token contract events.canTransact, canTransfer, getFrozenTokens) for compliance checks without dictating how those checks are implemented internally by the token contract.
+Regarding the events Frozen and ForcedTransfer, the reason for their existence is to signal uncommon transfers (like in forcedTransfer) but also to help off-chain indexers correctly keep track and account for asset seizures and freezing.
+As mentioned in the specifications, the order in which these events are emitted in relation to the base token contract events is important in practice and merits special attention.canSend, canReceive) from transfer-level authorization (canTransfer). canSend and canReceive evaluate whether an account is eligible to participate independently of any specific transfer parameters such as counterparty, amount, or token identifier. canTransfer evaluates whether a specific transfer is permissible under permissioned compliance rules, taking into account frozen balances, transfer limits, counterparty restrictions, and account eligibility.
+This separation provides clear semantics for integrators and avoids confusion between account eligibility and transfer-specific validation.
+It also enables one-way restrictions where an account may be blocked from receiving but still allowed to send, which is common in regulated environments.canSend, canReceive, canTransfer, getFrozenTokens) for compliance checks without dictating how those checks are implemented internally by the token contract.
 This allows diverse compliance strategies.forcedTransfer and setFrozenTokens as standard functions, acknowledging their importance for regulatory enforcement in the RWA space, distinct from standard transfers.
-Mandates access control for this sensitive function.
-To maintain a lean EIP, a single setFrozenTokens function (which overwrites the frozen asset quantity) and one Frozen event were favored over distinct freeze/unfreeze functions and events.As an example, an AMM pool or a lending protocol can integrate with ERC-7943 based ERC-20 tokens by calling canTransact or canTransfer to handle these assets in a compliant manner.
-Enforcement actions like forcedTransfer and setFrozenTokens can either be called by third party entities or be integrated by external protocols to allow for automated and programmable compliance.
-Users can then expand these tokens with additional features to fit the specific needs of individual asset types, either with on-chain identity systems, historical balances tracking for dividend distributions, semi-fungibility with token metadata, and other custom functionalities.
+Mandates access control for these sensitive functions.
+To maintain a lean EIP, a single setFrozenTokens function (which overwrites the frozen asset quantity) and one Frozen event were favored over distinct freeze/unfreeze functions and events.As an example, an AMM pool or a lending protocol can integrate with ERC-7943-based ERC-20 tokens by calling canSend, canReceive, or canTransfer to handle these assets in a compliant manner.
+Enforcement actions like forcedTransfer and setFrozenTokens can either be called by third-party entities or be integrated by external protocols to allow for automated and programmable compliance.
+Users can then expand these tokens with additional features to fit the specific needs of individual asset types, such as on-chain identity systems, historical balance tracking for dividend distributions, semi-fungibility with token metadata, and other custom functionalities.

 contract TokenWithLegalProofs is IERC7943MultiToken {